gregwhitaker/dynamo-parallelscan-example/README.md

 Run the following command to start the application with a local DynamoDB instances provided by LocalStack:

     ./gradlew bootRunLocal

+You can run the example multiple times without resetting the Dynamo table.
+Run the following command to teardown the LocalStack
+environment:

+    ./gradlew killLocalStack

 ## License
 MIT License